 This book can be read cold.
 It is designed for easy, rhythmic reading that mimics a lullaby or a comforting chant.
 A parent might choose this if they hear their child say 'Nobody wants to play with me' or if the child seems hesitant to use their own name in social settings.

 A baby or toddler will respond to the rhythmic repetition of the name 'Santiago,' helping with name recognition and auditory tracking.
-A 4 or 5-year-old will take pride in the representation of their name and the specific roles of the family members depicted.
+A 4 or 5-year-old may enjoy seeing their name and family roles reflected in the story.

-While many 'I love you' books exist, this one is specifically tailored to the name Santiago, making it a powerful tool for identity mirrors and personal validation in a market where personalized books are often high-cost or low-literary quality.
+While many 'I love you' books exist, this one is specifically personalized to the name Santiago, offering a unique and affordable way for children to see themselves reflected in a positive and affirming story.

 The book follows a simple, rhythmic inquiry into the support system surrounding a young boy named Santiago.
 It moves through different family members and friends, each affirming their affection and commitment to his well-being.